Dubuque airport gets $537,000 grant for master plan update

 The Dubuque Regional Airport Commission applied for the grant in August.
 Since then, it has used local match funds to begin the update.

 Commission members already have hired a consultant to lead the process.
-Kauffman Associates updated the airport’s master plan in 2004 and were selected to do so once again.
+Kauffman Associates updated the airport’s master plan in 2004 and was selected to do so once again.

 “The industry — not just airline but general aviation — has changed tremendously,” Grierson said.
 “We’re seeing fewer propeller planes.
 We’re seeing more smaller business jets.
 How do we fit into that?
 What do you have and what do you need?”